 Wynne is a somewhat small city located in the state of Arkansas.
 With a population of 8,193 people and three constituent neighborhoods, Wynne is the 47th largest community in Arkansas.

-Unlike some cities, Wynne isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wynne are a mix of both white- and blue-collar jobs.
-Overall, Wynne is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Wynne who work in sales jobs (15.04%), office and administrative support (9.60%), and food service (7.39%).
+Wynne is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Wynne is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Wynne who work in sales jobs (15.44%), office and administrative support (11.18%), and food service (9.06%).

-In terms of college education, the citizens of Wynne rank slightly lower than the national average.
-15.83% of adults 25 and older in Wynne have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Wynne is nearly on par with the US average for all cities of 21.84%: 17.15% of adults 25 and older in Wynne have a bachelor's degree or advanced degree.

 Wynne is an extremely ethnically-diverse city.
 The people who call Wynne home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wynne residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wynne include English, German, Scottish, and Scots-Irish.
+Important ancestries of people in Wynne include German, English, Scottish, and Polish.

 The most common language spoken in Wynne is English.
 Other important languages spoken here include Spanish and Chinese.